 It’s also known as the Deming Cycle, and the Balanced Scorecard Institute provides a useful explainer article.

-Speaking of which, the Balanced Scorecard (BSC) is often used alongside Hoshin Kanri to improve strategy execution and manage a long-term strategy.
+The Balanced Scorecard (BSC) is often used alongside Hoshin Kanri to improve strategy execution and manage a long-term strategy.

 The benefits of combining both approaches are discussed in several academic reports, including: